-- 3. Collect your 500-won refund from the Deposit Refund box.
+- 3. Collect your 500-won refund from the deposit refund slot.

 Transportation Cards: T-Money Cards (Multiple Journeys; Rechargeable)

-T-money Cards can be purchased for 2,500 won each using T-money Vending Devices (limited availability), and recharged with amounts ranging from 1,000 won to 90,000 won using the Ticket Vending and Card Reload Devices located inside subway stations.
-The Cards can also be purchased and recharged at convenience stores and vendor kiosks with the “T-money” signboard.
+T-money cards can be purchased for 2,500 won each using T-money vending devices (limited availability), and recharged with amounts ranging from 1,000 won to 90,000 won using the Ticket Vending and Card Reload Devices located in metro stations.
+The cards can also be purchased and recharged at convenience stores and vendor kiosks with a T-money sign.

-Moreover, the Deluxe T-money Cards offer mileage points based on the total fare paid.
-To find out more about T-money Cards, please review the transportation card information.
+Moreover, the Deluxe T-money Card offers mileage points based on the total fare paid.
+To find out more about T-money cards, please review the transportation card information.

-- 4. Select the amount of money you wish to recharge.
+- 4. Select the amount of money you wish to charge to the card.

 Transportation Cards: M-PASS (Multiple Journeys)

-Metropolitan Pass or M-Pass is a transportation card offering limited rides (up to 20 rides per day) in the Seoul Metropolitan City area, including Seoul Subway Lines 1-9, Incheon Metro, Airport Metro Commuter (except Airport Railroad Express) and Seoul bus.
+Metropolitan Pass or M-Pass is a transportation card offering limited rides (up to 20 rides per day) on subways in the Seoul Metropolitan City area, including Seoul Subway Lines 1-9, Incheon Metro, and Airport Metro Commuter (except Airport Railroad Express).

 M-Passes are available for purchase at Seoul Travel Information Centers (I-Tour Seoul Centers) in Incheon International Airport Passenger Terminal.
 When buying an M-Pass, you must pay a refundable deposit of 4,500 won, and a non-refundable service charge of 500 won.
 Also, you will receive discount coupons for admission to popular tourist attractions.
 The deposit as well as any remaining T-money balance on the M-Pass is refunded when you return it to any of the I-Tour Seoul Centers.

-Ticket Vending and Card Reload Devices inside subway stations
+- Ticket Vending and Card Reload Devices in metro stations

 (1) Exits… Way Out